Government Schemes for Senior Citizen in India

 6. Varishtha Pension Bima Yojana

-The Ministry of Finance launched Varishtha Pension Bima Yojana for senior citizens above 60 years in age.
-The authority of operating this scheme lies with LIC of India.
-No medical check-ups are required in order to avail this plan.
-The beneficiary can also avail tax exemption under this scheme and it also has a lock in period of 15 days.
-This scheme provides an assured pension an interest rate of 8 percent per annum for a duration of 10 years.
-Also, you can opt pension on a monthly, quarterly, half-yearly and annual pension, depending upon how you would want it.
+The Varishtha Pension Bima Yojana was launched by the Ministry of Finance for senior citizens above the age of 60 years.
+LIC India is authorised to operate this scheme.
+No medical check-ups are required in order to avail of this plan.
+The beneficiary can also avail of tax exemption under this scheme, and it also has a lock-in period of 15 days.
+This scheme guarantees a pension at an annual interest rate of 8% for a period of ten years.
+You can also choose a monthly, quarterly, half-yearly, or annual pension, depending on your needs.

 7. Pradhan Mantri Jan Arogya Yojana

-The Ministry of Health and family welfare launched Pradhan Mantri Jan Arogya Yojana in 2018 in order to cover individuals belonging to vulnerable and poor families.
-Coverage for up to Rs.
-5 Lakh for each family for tertiary and secondary hospitalisation is offered.
-This health insurance scheme has strengthened the healthcare services in the nation.
+In 2018, the Ministry of Health and Family Welfare launched the Pradhan Mantri Jan Arogya Yojana to cover those belonging to vulnerable and poor families.
+In this scheme, coverage of up to Rs.
+5 lakh is offered for tertiary and secondary treatment to each family.
+This health insurance scheme has strengthened the nation's healthcare services.
 Also, this cover will include both pre-hospitalisation and post-hospitalisation expenses.
-Other than this, the coverage for all pre-existing conditions will be offered to the policyholder from issuance of the policy.
+Other than this, coverage for all pre-existing conditions will be offered to the policyholder from the issuance of the policy.

 8. Senior Citizens Welfare Fund

-The Government of India (GOI) introduced a Senior Citizens Welfare Scheme to offer financial assistance to the Below Poverty Line (BPL) category senior citizens.
+The Government of India introduced a Senior Citizens Welfare Scheme to offer financial assistance to the senior citizens of the Below Poverty Line (BPL).
 Moreover, the scheme is administered by the Ministry of Social Justice and Empowerment and the fund involves unclaimed amounts from savings accounts and small savings in the central government schemes.
-This scheme was introduced keeping in mind all the senior citizens who do not have any means to sustain themselves.
-The main objective of this scheme is to provide financial assistance and old age pensions to senior citizens, having no other source of income.
+The scheme was introduced to provide an adequate fund for those who do not have any means to sustain themselves.
+The main objective of this scheme is to provide financial assistance and old age pensions to senior citizens, who have no other source of income.

 9. Indira Gandhi National Old Age Pension Scheme